brunohce/SimplENM/README.md

 ### The output consists of:

-I chose a KFold=5 partioning of the data so there are 5 models for each scenario/species.
+I chose a KFold=5 partitioning of the data so there are 5 models for each scenario/species.

  ```
 1.Records and background points with a KFold ID
 2.Rdata on each model
 3.Tuning parameters for each model
 4.Continous Maxent models
-5.Variance of the continous models
+5.Variance of the continuous models
-6.Metrics of evaluation:CBI, TSS and AUC
+6.Metrics of evaluation: CBI, TSS, and AUC
 7.Threshold values
 8.CBI weighted mean ensemble model
 9.Thresholded model
 10.Area and elevation of the thresholded models
-11.Log file with species names, number of records, metrics and threshold values
+11.Log file with species names, number of records, metrics, and threshold values
 ```

 I use CBI as the main metric and to weight means, and TSS and AUC as better than random metrics.

+### I guess that's the basic you need to run the script